-Q: Why is your gardens called World Botanical Gardens?
+Q: Why are your gardens called World Botanical Gardens?

 A: Because of the worldwide scope of our collection.